braksator/webarchiver/README.md

 ## Customization

 This module exports all of its functions so you can potentially overwrite some parts of it!
-Some interesting ones are `replacementAllowed` which lets you reject a deduplication match, and `varCode` which can alter the variable name used in the PHP output.
+Some interesting ones are `replacementAllowed` which lets you reject a deduplication match, `varCode` which can alter the variable name used in the PHP output, and `manipulations` to perform one-time string manipulations.
 Simply use `wa.functionName = function() { // your new code here };` before using `wa.webArchiver...` to overwrite functions.
 Similarly any variables used like `this.variableName` can be altered with `wa.variableName = [your value];`.

-If you just want the deduplicator logic you'll probably want to look at `createFragments` for preparing the string into a fragment array, `fragmentMatches` for finding duplicates (and look at how its used by `findDuplicates`), and `doReplace` for performing replacements on a fragment array (or use `replaceAll` with a string escaped with `escapeRegExp`).
+If you just want the deduplicator logic you'll probably want to look at `createFragments` for preparing the string into a fragment array, `fragmentMatches` for finding duplicates (and look at how its used by `findDuplicates`), and `doReplace` for performing replacements on a fragment array (or use `replaceAll` with a string).

 ## Options